-Upload a CSV into Pool
+Upload a CSV, XLSX, or G Sheet into Pool

-3. No Duplicate column headers
+- No Duplicate column headers

 Here's our template with sample CSV with fake data your can try uploading, or use as a starting point for your own data.
 To get started head to Pool >> Upload.